Blog

 I really enjoyed writing a doctor saying this and imagining how these novels would be if people said things like “tough luck” and “no bueno”.
 He’s kind of a ’90s dude from American Pie or something.

-I think Rooney solidly represents how painful and farcical it can be, trying to have your ob/gyn needs taken seriously.
+I think Rooney solidly represents how painful and farcical it can be trying to have your ob/gyn needs taken seriously.

 One of the reasons I wanted to write this is because I will delete my X account soon.
 I hate the idea that funny stuff like this is still hanging in suspended animation while 20% actual weirdos and 80% bots say the most heinous shit imaginable to one another, all while Elon “le epic win, you win the Internet today sir, have my updoot” Musk feeds it all indiscriminately to his pointless AI “Mechahitler”.